windy1/google-places-api-java/README.md

 # google-places-api-java

 **Notice:** Before using this library, you must [register an API key for Google Places API](https://developers.google.com/places/documentation/#Authentication).
+You should generate a key for "browser applications", no matter where you're using this app (ie, Android apps still need a browser app key)

 ## Contents